Report rental income on your tax return

 If you co-own a rental property, you only need to report your share of the rental income and any associated costs.
 For example, if you co-own a buy-to-let property with a partner, each of you should only report half of the rental income and deductions.

 Example: Sanna and Pasi are a married couple who co-own a flat that they have let to a tenant called Matti Meikäläinen.
 Matti’s rent is €800 per month, which gives Sanna and Pasi a joint annual rental income of €9,600.
 The maintenance charge on the flat is €130 per month, or €1,560 per year.
 Their other expenses from the rental amount to €180 in total.
 Sanna needs to report her share of the rental income (€4,800.00) and the associated expenses (€780.00 and €90.00).
 Pasi needs to do the same.

-If you are an owner of multiple flats, apartments or other rental property units, you must break down the income and expenses specifically for each one on your tax return.
+If you are an owner of multiple flats, apartments or other rental property units, you must break down the income and expenses specifically for each one.

 Example: Rental income from property A (after deducting expenses) amounts to €4,500 and rental income from property B to €4,000.
 Property C has made a rental loss of €2,000.